jumpchan/jumpchan.github.io/source/_posts/2019-02-27-CGO-Compiler.md

 date: 2019-02-27 17:00:00
 ---

+International Symposium on Code Generation and Optimization (CGO) 是和International Symposium on High-Performance Computer Architecture (HPCA)，ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming (PPoPP)，International Conference on Compiler Construction (CC)合作的。

 This is a record of reading about working shop on CGO 19'.
-The workshop included talks from various projects - Julia (Julia Computing), TVM (UW), Glow (Facebook), XLA (Google), nGraph (Intel), TensorRT (Nvidia), and the soon to release MLIR (Google).
+The workshop included talks from various projects - Julia (Julia Computing), TVM (UW), Glow (Facebook), XLA (Google), nGraph (Intel), TensorRT (Nvidia), [xDNN][5] (Xilinx, DeePhi DP(https://www.xilinx.com/products/design-tools/developer-forum.html)U) and the soon to release MLIR (Google).

 <!-- more -->